GovernanceIsAlignment/OpenCall/README.md

 As well as (and to be clear, I don't believe I made that point thoroughly enough to be convincing in this intro):

-> If you formulate Alignment in terms of "what state does AGI/ASI creation lead the system `human civilisation` to: Alignment can be reduced to governance.
+> If you formulate Alignment in terms of "what state does AGI/ASI creation lead the system `human civilisation` to: Alignment can be reduced to governance".